dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 ```
 The name of this method is `(*Point).ScaleBy`.
 The parentheses are necessary; without them, the expression would be parsed as `*(Point.ScaleBy)`.

-In a realistic program, convention dictates that if any method of Point has a pointer receiver, then all methods of Point should have a pointer receiver, even ones that don’t strictly need it.
-We’ve broken this rule for `Point` so that we can show both kinds of method.
+In a realistic program, convention dictates that if any method of Point has a pointer receiver, then all methods of Point should have a pointer receiver, even ones that don't strictly need it.
+We've broken this rule for `Point` so that we can show both kinds of method.

 Named types (`Point`) and pointers to them (`*Point`) are the only types that may appear in a receiver declaration.
 Furthermore, to avoid ambiguities, method declarations are not permitted on named types that are themselves pointer types:
 ```go